SCLBD/DeepfakeBench/README.md

 >  ❗️❗️❗️ **News:**
 > 1. We are excited to introduce our **brand-new deepfake dataset** called DF40, comprising **40 distinct deepfake techniques, even the just released SoTAs**.
 DF40 is designed for seamless integration into the workflow of DeepfakeBench, allowing you to train or test just as you would with other datasets like Celeb-DF and FF++.
-Please refer to [DF40](https://github.com/YZY-stack/DF40) for details.
+Please refer to [DF40 dataset](https://github.com/YZY-stack/DF40) for details.
 >
+> 2. Our latest powerful ***video model*** [StA detector](https://github.com/YZY-stack/StA4Deepfake) has been released, which can equip a pre-trained image model (such as CLIP) with the ability to capture both spatial and temporal features jointly and efficiently.
+All codes, demos, and checkpoints are publicly available!
+>
-> 2. The pre-trained weights of 3D R50 for training I3D, FTCN, and AltFreezing are [here](https://github.com/SCLBD/DeepfakeBench/releases/download/v1.0.3/I3D_8x8_R50.pth)
+> 3. The pre-trained weights of 3D R50 for training I3D, FTCN, and AltFreezing are [here](https://github.com/SCLBD/DeepfakeBench/releases/download/v1.0.3/I3D_8x8_R50.pth)

+---

 >  😊 **DeepfakeBench-v2 Updates:**